isomerpages/moe-rivervalepri/_about-us/Mission&Vision.md

 permalink: /Mission-Vision/
 description: ""
 ---
-Mission & Vision
+Vision & Mission
 ================

-**OUR MISSION**

-To inspire and develop Riverlites to be responsible citizens and passionate learners.

 **OUR VISION**

 The Rivervale - School of Excellence, Individuals of Character

+**OUR MISSION**

+To inspire and develop Riverlites to be Caring, Adaptable and Confident

 **OUR CORE VALUES**